StreetScout

 Where is Boronia Heights?

-Boronia Heights is a suburb of Queensland, Australia.
+Boronia Heights is a suburb of Queensland, Australia, in the Logan local government area.

 What is the population of Boronia Heights?